Daniel Wells (footballer): Health scare

 At the end of the 2011 season Wells had shoulder surgery during which it was discovered that he had a large blood clot on his lungs.
 The clot was successfully removed and Wells returned to full health and resumed playing.

 Media profile and personal life

-In 2007, Wells appeared in a television advertisement for AFL on the Gold Coast and in 2009 and he featured in the official advertisement for the AFL, playing Australian Rules on an Association Football ground.

 He is a devout Roman Catholic.

 On 14 October 2006 Wells married school teacher Mariangela Laudato.
 They have a daughter, Laudate Angelus.